 Option Description Link Status only

 Relies only on the link status that the network adapter provides.
 This option detects failures such as removed cables and physical switch power failures.

 Sends out and listens for beacon probes on all NICs in the team, and uses this information, in addition to link status, to determine link failure.ESXi sends beacon packets every second.

 The NICs must be in an active/active or active/standby configuration because the NICs in an unused state do not participate in beacon probing.

 - From the Notify Switches drop-down menu, select whether the standard or distributed switch notifies the physical switch in case of a failover.

-Set this option to No if a connected virtual machine is using Microsoft Network Load Balancing in unicast mode.
+Note: Set this option to No if a connected virtual machine is using Microsoft Network Load Balancing in unicast mode.
 No issues exist with Network Load Balancing running in multicast mode.

 - From the Failback drop-down menu, select whether a physical adapter is returned to active status after recovering from a failure.

 If failback is set to Yes, the default selection, the adapter is returned to active duty immediately upon recovery, displacing the standby adapter that took over its slot, if any.